graezykev/ts-eslint-standard-js/steps.md

 ]
 ```

-I use `import` and `export` here because in Part 1 I set the package type to `module` to enable ES6 modules, if your project is not, you may name this file as `eslint.config.mjs`, or modify the `import` and `export` syntax to a `CommonJS` way.
+I use `import` and `export` here because in Part 1 I set the package type to `module` to enable ES6 modules.
+If your project does not use ES6 modules, you may name this file as `eslint.config.mjs` or modify the `import` and `export` syntax to use `CommonJS`.

-Only the 2 lines you need to notice.
+There are only 2 lines you need to notice now.

 ```js
   ...tseslint.configs.recommended,
   ...compat.extends('love')
 ```

-The first one is to help ESLint to parse and check TypeScript syntax, and the second one is to force the JavaScript and TypeScript code to follow [Standard JS rules](https://standardjs.com/rules).
+The first line instructs ESLint to parse and check TypeScript syntax, while the second line enforces adherence to [Standard JS rules](https://standardjs.com/rules) for both JavaScript and TypeScript code.

 ### Try Out

-Run this to check the configuration file itself.
+Run this command to verify the configuration file itself:

 ```sh
 npx eslint eslint.config.js
 ```

+Yes, there are indeed some errors in the configuration file.

 ![ts eslint standard js](images/image-8.png)